Hildebrand Law, P.C. mobile logo

 The Court of Appeals ruled that the couple’s reconciliation did not annul the terms of the settlement agreement between Mrs. Muchesko and Mr. Muchesko that they already performed.
 It sent the case back to the Superior Court to reconsider how Mr. Muchesko’s retirement benefits should be divided and the issue of attorney fees.

 If you have questions about enforcing unsigned divorce settlement in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce and family law attorneys have over 100 years of combined experience successfully representing clients in divorce and family law cases.
+Our Arizona divorce and family law attorneys have decades of combined experience successfully representing clients in divorce and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.